andrew-leon/gateway/proj-reqs.md

 - [X] Sass selectors should not be nested more than 3 levels deep
 - [X] Errors are handled effectively
 - [X] App and interactions are accessible
+- [X] Site is responsive and uses media queries

 ### Outstanding

+- [ ] Add actual links to card previews
-- [ ] Site is responsive and uses media queries
+- [ ] Replace lorem text with real text

 ### Stretch Goals

-- [ ] Replace lorem text with real text
 - [ ] Explain The Stack(tm)
 - [ ] Showcase sample board state
 - [ ] Create FAQ for random things (e.g. flash, split-second, tribal)